sparkflows/sparkflows-docs/docs/operating/logging.rst

-Logging in Sparkflows
+Logs in Fire Insights
 =====================

-In Sparkflows there are 2 processes which run:
+In Fire Insights there are 2 processes which run:

 * fire server
 * fire engine